 Discretionary Housing Payments

-The Government strictly limits the money we can spend on this scheme.
-This means that the payments must, in effect, be rationed so your DHP is unlikely to cover the shortfall in your housing costs in full, and it will probably only last for a limited period of time.
+The budget is limited so payments must, in effect, be rationed and it will probably only last for a limited period of time.

 How do I claim a DHP?